cosmos/sdk-tutorials/academy/2-main-concepts/ibc.md

 <HighlightBox type="synopsis">

-Cross-chain communication becomes possible with the Cosmos SDK and the Inter-Blockchain Communication Protocol (IBC).
-Discover the potentials that come with IBC, but make sure you understand:
+Cross-chain communication in Cosmos enables parallelism and scaleability with transaction finality.
+This transaction finality solves well-known problems that plague other platforms: transaction costs, network capacity, and transaction confirmation finality.
+Learn about the Inter-Blockchain Communication protocol (IBC) that makes cross-chain communication possible.

+Before you begin, make sure you understand:

 * [Accounts](./accounts.md)
 * [Transactions](./transactions.md)